-President Obama and many of his predecessors invoked the Antiquities Act and OCSLA section 12(a) to designate national monuments and offshore protected areas, respectively, for environmental, historical, and cultural reasons.29 The vast majority of these designations were intended to endure across presidential administrations, with the exception of certain time-limited offshore leasing moratoria areas, as evidenced in the proclamations announcing their creation.30 No president has ever reversed a withdrawal of Outer Continental Shelf areas from oil and gas leasing, other than one with an express end date, prior to the Trump Administration.
-And no president has ever rescinded or reduced the boundaries of an existing national monument designated by a prior president subsequent to the passage of the Federal Land Policy and Management Act,31 which made clear that such actions are reserved to Congress, alone.32 In both respects, the Trump Administration's actions removing protected public land status wades into legally untested waters.
+President Obama and many of his predecessors invoked the Antiquities Act and OCSLA section 12(a) to designate national monuments and offshore protected areas, respectively, for environmental, historical, and cultural reasons.
+The vast majority of these designations were intended to endure across presidential administrations, with the exception of certain timelimited offshore leasing moratoria areas, as evidenced in the proclamations announcing their creation.
+No president has ever reversed a withdrawal of Outer Continental Shelf areas from oil and gas leasing, other than one with an express end date, prior to the Trump Administration.
+And no president has ever rescinded or reduced the boundaries of an existing national monument designated by a prior president subsequent to the passage of the Federal Land Policy and Management Act, the Management Act, the Trump Administration's actions removing protected public land status wade into legally untested waters.